m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 Threads share the same virtual to physical address mappings, since they share the same address space.
 Naturally, this can introduce some problems.
 For example, one thread can try to read the data while another modifies it, which can lead to inconsistencies.
 This is an example of a **data race** problem.

 To avoid such problems, we need a mechanism that allows threads to operate on data in an exclusive manner.
 We call this **mutual exclusion**.
-This is a mechanism by which only thread at a time is granted access to some data.
+This is a mechanism by which only one thread at a time is granted access to some data.
 The remaining threads must wait their turn.
 We accomplish mutual exclusion through the use of a **mutex**.

-As well, it is useful to have a mechanism by a thread can wait on another thread, and to be able to exactly specify what condition the thread is waiting on.
+Also, it is useful to have a mechanism by which a thread can wait on another thread, and to be able to exactly specify what condition the thread is waiting on.
 For this inter thread communication, we may use a construct called a **condition variable**.

 Both *mutexes* and *condition variables* are examples of **synchronization mechanisms**.